-Data in the Australian Labour Account have primarily been compiled with quarterly estimates as the primary level of data compilation, with annual estimates subsequently produced from quarterly data.
+Data in the Australian Labour Account are compiled with quarterly estimates as the primary level of data compilation, with annual estimates subsequently produced from quarterly data.
 The method used to annualise data varies for each quadrant, depending on whether data are stock or flow estimates.